jmc42/AMAT502/README.md

 Each of these lectures have been recorded and are available on the [AMAT 502 YouTube Channel](https://www.youtube.com/channel/UC3HHUGPjUfyH0YmkYXfFMbQ).
 Please subscribe!

+Remember, *you're job is to watch the lectures before class so that we can work on the corresponding LIVE notebook during class!*

 ## Pre-Requisites

 The target audience for this class are data science masters students, with an undergraduate background that includes calculus, linear algebra, probability and statistics.
 However, I will provide a refresher of some of these topics as we move through the course.